How do I ensure that I have completed all the necessary registration requirements to graduate?

 How do I reserve/rent a gown for convocation?

 Rental and purchasing of hoods and gowns for students is coordinated through the W Store.
 Discounts are available to those who reserve their gown in advance.
-The convocation rental site for fall 2019 will open on August 1, 2019 at 10:00 a.m.
-The last day for advance gown rental is October 14, 2019 at 5:00 p.m.
+The convocation rental site for Spring 2020 will open on Feb 11, 2020 at 9:00 a.m.
+The last day for advance gown rental is May 18, 2020 at 5:00 p.m.
 After this date, gowns can be rented in the small gym on the day of convocation.

 More information about renting hoods and gowns can be found here.